cvoege/blog-staging/content/blog/tailwind-is-the-worst-of-all-worlds/tailwind-is-the-worst-of-all-worlds.md

 Lastly, Tailwind has also been buoyed by being by being the default styling that just about any LLM or vibe coding tool will produce unless it is explicitly asked not to.
 This feels like both uncharted and charted territory.
 Plenty of developers started using jQuery because the first StackOverflow result in their search explained how to solve that problem with jQuery.

 But today we have a much larger set of decisions about codebase design being made all at once by a single tool.
 Developers who outsource these crucial decisions to LLMs are going to keep getting the worst of all worlds once the codebase becomes to unwieldy for vibes and needs actual developers.

+## So what's the best of all worlds?

+I like [vanilla-extract](https://vanilla-extract.style/).
+It's a fairly light type safe abstraction that gives you CSS in JS in just about the best way.
+It's not the best of all worlds but it's great at almost everything.
+I also don't mind writing apps with plain CSS, though this has problems as it can get hard to keep track of which styles are applying to what.
+I've also written decently sized apps purely using inline styles in React with some basic constants and it works pretty well, though that too has problems like the lack of media queries and increasing JS bundle size.
+My point here isn't to say that there is a best of all worlds.
+My point is to say that Tailwind is the worst of all worlds.

 {% endraw %}